sinaimeri/AmoCoala/README.md

 Default value = 5.

 	-metric <number>
 Defines the metric that will be used in the comparison between real and simulated trees.
 Currently, AmoCoala offers these 4 options: MAAC (1);     LEAVES AND MAAC (2);    EVENTS AND MAAC (3); EVENTS AND MAAC- MULTIPLE ASSOCIATIONS Metric (4).
+Only the last one can handle trees with multiple associations.
 Default metric = 4.

 	-N <value>